 Disclaimer/Please Note: In 2018 I began including Weight Watchers (WW) points in my recipes.
-I calculated the WW points for the blue plan, based on a my nutrition calculator plug-in and my own Weight Watchers points calculator on my WW app.
-Now I create the recipe in the app and link it to the post, so you can see how many points the recipe is on your WW plan.
+I calculate the WW points by creating the recipe in the app so I get an accurate point count.
 I’m a longtime Weight Watchers Member who believes in the program and their message about the Weight Watchers plan being a healthy and balanced lifestyle and not a diet.
 However, this site is not affiliated with Weight Watchers in any way.
 What I write here is about my personal experience on the plan.
 The views expressed are my own and do not reflect the views of Weight Watchers.
 The WW Logo, Weight Watchers, myWW, SmartPoints, FitPoints, Personal Points, Points and Wellness that Works are trademarks of WW International, Inc. and are not owned by me.

 Please RATE and leave a comment below if you liked this post!